By: William C. Head, Criminal Defense Attorney Atlanta GA and ABA Board-Certified DUI Attorney

 Plus, if your license is administratively suspended for an implied consent violation, you cannot get a work permit for a DUI refusal, but may decide (if done within the 30 “calendar days” deadline) to opt for the ignition interlock device (IID) restricted driving permit and not risk the administrative license suspension appeal being filed at Georgia DDS.

-Not filing an appeal is a senseless and inexcusable thing to do, so don’t put yourself through this, unless your DUI attorney uses it as a strategy for negotiating less jail time for a multiple DUI offender.
+Not filing an appeal is a senseless and inexcusable thing to do, so don’t put yourself through this, unless a DUI attorney near me uses it as a strategy for negotiating less jail time for a multiple DUI offender.

 DOING NOTHING within 30 calendar days and getting your license administratively suspended, creates what DDS GA workers call a “hard” suspension, meaning that you are not eligible for a limited driver’s permit (work permit), not eligible for early reinstatement, cannot opt for an ignition interlock permit for the 12 months, and are totally stranded from being able to drive.